-Two years after that, the saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon.
-Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it has since racked up nearly half a million likes.
+The saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon back in 2014.
+Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it racked up nearly half a million likes.

-Even Timberlake himself has been able to poke fun at the phenomenon, tweeting about the meme last year.
+Even Timberlake himself has been able to poke fun at the phenomenon, tweeting about the meme year after year.
 Meta.

-In a radio interview, he shed some light on the back story behind the unusual pronunciation: he was directed to say “me” as “May” thanks to legendary pop producer Max Martin, who also contributed to writing the song.
+In a radio interview, Timberlake shed some light on the back story behind the unusual pronunciation that has driven the lyric to enduring fame: he was directed to say “me” as “May” thanks to legendary pop producer Max Martin, who also contributed to writing the song.
 “I think he just wanted me to sound like I was from Tennessee,” Timberlake explained, in his defense.
 For better or worse, that decision has meant that every year, the song gets a bolt of fresh life just as the spring flowers are beginning to come into bloom.

 How did *NSYNC mark the day last year?